 Norwich, Windsor County, Vermont Property Taxes

-Median Norwich, VT effective property tax rate: 2.34%, significantly higher than the national median of 1.02%, but lower than the Vermont state median of 2.11%.
-Median Norwich, VT home value: $436,900.
-Median annual Norwich, VT tax bill: $10,222, $7,822 higher than the national median property tax bill of $2,400.
+Median Norwich, Vermont effective property tax rate: 2.00%, significantly higher than the national median of 1.02%, and higher than the Vermont state median of 1.92%.

 How are property taxes in Windsor calculated?

-Property taxes in Norwich, VT are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.
+Property taxes in Norwich, Vermont are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.

 Understanding Norwich's property tax system, exemptions, and reduction opportunities can lead to significant savings.
 Regardless of where you live in Norwich, knowing local tax details benefits homeowners and investors.